-As at the date of this report, the COVID-19 pandemic continues to persist and spread as variants in many countries.
-It remains uncertain of its duration and extent despite the vaccine has been developed.
-The year long pandemic has resulted in sluggish global economy, increased corporation closures, mounting unemployment and health costs, as well intense volatilities in the financial markets and commodity prices.
-These circumstances have casted uncertainty in the Company's liquidity and its ability to raise capital resources to continue its operations.
+As at the date of this report, the COVID-19 pandemic continues to spread as variants globally.
+It remains uncertain of its duration and extent despite vaccines have been developed.
+The global economy is in slow recovery and high inflation with the financial and commodity markets continue to be volatile.
+These circumstances have casted uncertainty in the Company's liquidity and going concern.